netstyler/lxc-dev-env/README.md

 # lxc-dev-env
-A LXC Container based development envoirement
+A LXC Container based development envoirement for a Ubuntu 16.04